African-American history of Nebraska: Early Black residents

 After the Nebraska Territory was established, enslaved people were brought during the slave trade.

 The first free black person to live in Nebraska was Sally Bayne, who moved to Omaha in 1854.
 A clause in the original proposed Nebraska State Constitution from 1854 limited voting rights in the state to "free white males", which kept Nebraska from entering the Union for almost a year.
 In the 1860s, the U.S. Census showed 81 "Negroes" in Nebraska, ten of whom were accounted for as slaves.
 At that time, the majority of the population lived in Omaha and Nebraska City.

 Some of the earliest African-American residents of Nebraska may have arrived by the Underground Railroad via a small log cabin outside of Nebraska City built by Allen Mayhew in 1855.
 There are several documented reports of activity on the Nebraska Underground Railroad.

 There were settlements, including villages, towns and neighborhoods created by African Americans across the state.
-The earliest Black settlements in Nebraska were neighborhood ins Omaha, Nebraska City, Brownville, and Auburn.
+The earliest Black settlements in Nebraska were neighborhood in Omaha, Nebraska City, Brownville, and Auburn.
 Later, the cities of Valentine, Grand Island, North Platte, Beatrice, and Alliance all had numbers of Black people living there.

 John Grant Pegg was the Leading Colored Republican of the Western States Meet in Conference.
 In 1906, he was appointed as the City Weights and Measures Inspector by J. C. Dalhman, Mayor of Omaha 1910.
 Pegg held the post for 10 years until his death in 1916.
 He encouraged and sponsored many of the black settlers who went by wagon out to Cherry County, Nebraska, to homestead benefiting from The Kincaid Homestead Act of 1904, where a black colony was established and where his brother, Charles T. Pegg, lived.

 Black homesteaders tended to settle in central and western Nebraska.
 They formed small colonies and stayed largely self-sufficient when possible.
 Other substantial Black homesteading counties in Nebraska were in Dawson, Harlan, and Custer.
 Other rural towns with identifiable populations included Crawford, Stromsburg, and Seward.
 The towns of Overton, Brownlee, and DeWitty were established by Black settlers.
 Today, the town of DeWitty, later known as Audacious, is recognized as the longest-standing Black town in Nebraska history.

 African American populations in Nebraska's two largest cities grew greatly over the decades.
 In smaller cities the population receded for several reasons.
 For instance, after living there for more than 50 years, the Black community of more than 200 residents in North Platte was violently forced to leave the city in 1929.
 Meanwhile, settlement in Omaha continuously grew from 1870 through 2010, when the number of Black residents started to recede in the city.
 Settlement in Lincoln grew continuously from its establishment into the 1950s, when it began receding.
 The city of Omaha and particularly the North Omaha community is largely associated with the state's Black population today, despite the once-wide-ranging presence of Black people across Nebraska.